maxmatical/ml-cheatsheet/ML tips/general tips/README.md

     - eg using a model to find the low quality samples
 - look at the bad samples
     - highest loss/perplexity samples
     - examples where model predicts wrong in classification setting
+    - ERROR ANALYSIS
     - etc.
 - look at the data being removed/duplicates